 Julija Paškevičiūtė (b.
 1993, Vilnius, Lithuania) is an interdisciplinary artist based in Bremen, Germany.
 She completed her Diploma and Meisterschüler*innen studies at the Art Academy of Bremen in 2020 under the guidance of Prof. Natascha Sadr Haghighian.
 Following her graduation Julija was a co-organiser and participant of temporary project space From the A, later on in:halt in Bremen.
-Among other initiatives there together with artist Carys Cook she forged and looked after a temporary rooftop garden leading to a residency at the Worpswede Künstler*innenhäuser in 2022 where the garden was transported to.
-The process was documented in a short film ‘Catch Crop’ and showed during the final exhibition ‘Means of Extending’ closing the project space From the A.
+Among other initiatives together with artist Carys Cook she looked after a temporary rooftop garden leading to a residency at the Worpswede Künstler*innenhäuser in 2022 where the garden was transported to.
+Between 2024-2025 Julija was a scholarship and work grant holder at the Künstlerstäte Heiligenrode-Stuhr where she presented her first solo exhibition Similar-Ähnlich and published her first catalogue In Case of not Knowing.
+Here she presents a hoard of drawings, ceramic objects made during the residency joint with the collection of previously made works.

 Contact: julija.pshk@gmail.com